TheFacc/TGFF/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvement, please open an issue, submit a pull request, or [contact me](https://thefacc.github.io/).

 ## License